raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 cluster.close()
 ```

-+ Save and run your code from a terminal using the ciphertext 'FKFPQZYVON' with the crib 'CHELTENHAM' and ring settings '1 1 1'.
++ Save and run your code from a terminal using the ciphertext `'FKFPQZYVON'` with the crib `'CHELTENHAM'` and ring settings `'1 1 1'`.
 The program should take around 30 seconds to complete.

-Here is an example of the code running using arguments passed from the command line:
+Here is an example of the program running with arguments passed from the command line:

 ![Running enigma_bf_canonical](images/enigma-canonical-qjf.png)